njoseGIT/flab/README.md

 2.0.6/7: Resolved bug in Flab inheritance

+3.0.0:
+-Resolved issues in reloading of devices.
+-Added ModelManager, DataManager and EnvironmentManager.
+-Added ModelTemplate and DataTemplate
+-Removal of Driver/Protocol inheritance in Devices for simplicity -Shared classes (Task, Device, etc.) init methods not required anymore

 ## Summary

 Flab was created to be a fast, flexible and fun framework for creating automated chemical laboratories.
 As a coding